 It is a cheese-stuffed bread that is both fulfilling and delicious, and it serves as a hallmark of Georgian cuisine.
 The best-known one, Adjarian Khachapuri, is served in the form of a boat filled with boiling cheese, butter, and an egg cracked on the top.

 When baked the inside is a molten mixture of richness that is ideal to tear and dunk fresh bread.
-It is usually consumed when hot, out of the oven and it is comforting with each bite.
+People usually eat it hot, straight from the oven, and each bite provides comfort.

 2. Khinkali